Dating apps literally hide women after 35. The algorithm admitted it. We are not kidding.

 Advertisement

-The Age Cliff That Only Exists for One Gender
+The Age Cliff That Only Hits Women

 This anecdote exposes the flaw in the "women have more options" argument.
 Yes, women typically receive more matches.
 But AI-driven matching systems prioritize volume over compatibility.
 A woman with 100 matches might have 95 men who swiped right on every profile.
 A man with 10 matches might have 10 women who actually read his bio.
 The raw numbers don't tell the real story.